ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 If it is not possible to use GOV.UK Verify, follow the advice in this standard to support citizen passwords.
 Pay extra attention to the following points:

-- Services should always let users paste passwords into web forms.
-This makes it easier to use password managers.
-People should have complex passwords, and different passwords for each website.
+- people should have complex passwords which are different for each service they use.
+Make it easy for people to have complex passwords by supporting password managers.
+For example, services should always let users paste passwords into web forms
-- Don't force [regular password expiry](#password-expiry).
-Make it easy to [change passwords](#password-reset) when required.
+- don't force [regular password expiry](#password-expiry).
+Make it easy to [change passwords](#password-reset) when required
-- Force password changes when required.
-For example after [exceeding a count of unsuccessful password entry attempts](#password-access-attempts).
+- force password changes when required.
+For example, after [exceeding a count of unsuccessful password entry attempts](#password-access-attempts)
-- Make the process of [resetting a password](#password-reset) like providing a password for the first time.
-Include a way to [prevent attackers using the reset process](#distributing-passwords-to-users) to conduct an attack.
+- make the process of [resetting a password](#password-reset) like providing a password for the first time.
+Include a way to [prevent attackers using the reset process](#distributing-passwords-to-users) to conduct an attack

 <a id="service-accounts"></a>